Alpaca-Hacker/Cheval2/README.md

 # Cheval2
-Update to Cheval Ray Tracer
+Update to Cheval Ray Tracer, a toy tracer using TDD in C++